 It was a cloudy but beautiful day, even at nearly 8am, with the misty threat of rain varying throughout the day, luckily with no follow through.
 We actually ended up borrowing the bikes for two days, and spending most of the second at the beach.
 But if you don’t plan on beach time or are a fast traveler, this itinerary is do-able in one very early & long day.

-On the one day Bohol Itinerary: the tarsier sanctuary, the man-made forest, the chocolate hills, a low-hanging bridge & waterfalls, Panglao Beach, and dinner at Buzz Cafe.
+On the one day Bohol Itinerary: the tarsier sanctuary, the man-made forest, the chocolate hills, a low-hanging bridge & waterfalls, Panglao Beach— one of the most beautiful beaches in the Philippines— and dinner at Buzz Cafe.
 On the way to the beach on day 2, two of the guys actually crashed their bikes and we had to stop.
 Thankfully, a kind couple raced over and helped fix us up before they sent us on our way.
 Always wear your helmets, dears!

 Bohol Highlights (Morning)